-One of Hong Kong’s oldest international schools, King George V School (KGV) is proud of its past yet committed to changing for the future.
+One of Hong Kong’s oldest international schools, King George V School (KGV) is proud of its past, yet committed to changing for the future.
 This sprawling secondary school for students aged 11 to 18 years has many glorious traditions in place, many of which stem from British colonial roots that date back to 1894.
 The reasons for its huge popularity, however, are most likely to be the more recent changes to its curriculum and its contemporary facilities.

 Part of the English Schools Foundation, KGV in Kowloon is home to more than 1,700 students of around 28 different nationalities.
 In line with all ESF secondary schools, KGV offers the International Baccalaureate Middle Years Programme (MYP), IGCSEs, and a choice of the IBDP or the more vocational BTEC.
-The school has some charming design features that hark back to its days as WWII hospital (such as the low handles for patients in wheelchairs), and it’s quite traditional with sixth formers still required to wear uniform.
-However, its drawcard includes modern facilities, good exam results and a central location.
+The school has some charming design features that hark back to its days as a WWII hospital (such as the low handles for patients in wheelchairs), and it’s quite traditional, with sixth formers still required to wear uniform.
+However, its drawcard includes modern facilities, good exam results, and a central location.
 During the past decade, the campus has expanded to include a science block and performing arts centre, both with rooftop gardens, the Fung Learning Resource Centre, and some enviable sports facilities.

 Click here to read about our tour of the campus.